Singles holidays in October

 You’ll find a great choice of escorted tours to Asia, Europe and South America for solo travellers, as well as trips to take you right off the beaten track.
 Head to Thailand on this 10-day tour and you can experience the Yi Peng Lantern Festival in Chiang Mai, with no compulsory single supplement.
 See more tours in Thailand suitable for solo travellers.

 October is one of the best months to visit Vietnam if you’re hoping to see the whole country.
-Around a third of those on small group tours run by Southeast Asia specialists Travel Indochina are travelling solo.
+Around a third of those on small group tours run by Southeast Asia specialists Insider Journeys are travelling solo.
 Its Vietnam Insight tour is a great introduction to the country, its culture and cuisine, taking in the main cities, and the key sights along the way.

 Or look west to Peru and Bolivia, with around 40% of those on the Condor tour from Journey Latin America travelling alone.
 From the Amazon to Machu Picchu, as well as Lima, Lake Titicaca and La Paz, to name just a few stops, I can’t think of many better ways to spend three weeks.

-Here’s an exciting opportunity for single travellers.
-Traveleyes, which runs holidays for blind people, needs sighted companions to help with guiding and describing the sights.
+For a more unusual but exciting opportunity for single travellers, Traveleyes runs holidays for blind people, and needs sighted companions to help with guiding and describing the sights.
 In return, you get a hefty discount on the price of the trip.
 See the full range of holidays which includes walking in Italy and the Lake District, touring Sri Lanka and Jordan, and exploring Athens and Budapest.

 Walking and activity holidays